IgniteUI/indigo-design-docfx/en/components/list.md

 ## List Item Areas

-The List Item has two distinct areas: Primary Action with non-interactive content is laid out such as Avatar and text, and Secondary Action with quick actions related to the List Item.
-Any combination of a Primary and Secondary action forms a valid list item template that should be used consistently across the items of the List.
+The List Item has two distinct areas: Primary Action with non-interactive content such as Avatar and text, and Secondary Action with quick actions related to the List Item.
+Any combination of a Primary and Secondary action creates a unique list item template that should be used consistently across all items of the List.

 <img class="responsive-img" src="../images/list_item_primary.png" srcset="../images/list_item_primary@2x.png 2x" />
 <img class="responsive-img" src="../images/list_item_secondary.png" srcset="../images/list_item_secondary@2x.png 2x" />